Sequential generation of Polynomial Invariants and N-body non-local correlations: Polynomial invariants of an N qubit state based on negativity of a two qubit pure state

 The process can be continued on to obtain invariants for desired value of $N$ .
 While for few qubit systems the process yields exact analytical expressions for polynomial invariants in terms of functions of state coefficients, for larger systems it can be implemented, numerically.

-We notice that when negativity of partial transpose of a two qubit pure state is the starting point, then invariant $I_{N,k}$ of degree $k=2^{N-1}$ ( $N\geq 2$) quantifies $N$-way GHZ- like non-local correlations.
-The invariant $\left( \mathcal{N}_{N,k}\right) ^{A_{1}}$ is a measure of $N-$way and $\left( N-1\right) -$way correlations of qubit $A_{1}$ with the rest of the system.
-For a given choice of $\left( N-1\right) $ qubits, an invariant that is the sum of quantum correlations in the reduced $\left( N-1\right) $ qubit state and $N-$way correlations in the corresponding pure state is also found.
-These results reduce the question of monogamy of quantum correlations in a multiqubit system to establishing the relation between an independent measure of $\left( N-1\right) $ qubit correlations in reduced $\left( N-1\right) $ qubit state and the corresponding pure state invariant.
+We point out that when negativity of partial transpose of a two qubit pure state is the starting point, then modulus of $N$ qubit unitary invariant $ I_{N,k}$ of degree $k=2^{N-1}$ ($N\geq 2$) quantifies genuine $N-$way entanglement in a system of $N$ qubits.
+Invariant $I_{N,k}$ is non-zero on states having genuine $N-$body correlations and is zero on all states not having genuine $N-$body correlations independent of whether the state has $ K- $body correlations or not, where $K<N$.
+For a pure state, it can be understood as the residual entanglement not accounted for by the sum of two-way, three-way,...,$\left( N-1\right) $ way entanglement between individual qubits.
+The invariant $\left( \mathcal{N}_{N,k}\right) ^{A_{1}}$ measures the sum of $N-$way and $\left( N-1\right) -$way correlations of qubit $A_{1}$ with the rest of the system.
+For a given choice of $\left( N-1\right) $ qubits, an invariant that is the sum of $\left( N-1\right) -$ way quantum correlations amongst the focus set and $N-$way correlations is also found.
+These results reduce the question of monogamy of quantum correlations in a multiqubit system to establishing the relation between an independent measure of $\left( N-1\right) $ qubit correlations in reduced $ \left( N-1\right) $ qubit state and the corresponding pure state invariants.